kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 ease of this is why we insist on keepting that update out of the past.

-For a given request `(i,j)`, the initial guess at its execution duration is the sum of `Y(i,j)` and what the request context says is the available remaining time for serving the request.
+For a given request `(i,j)`, the initial guess at its execution duration is the sum of `tarry(i,j)` and what the request context says is the available remaining time for serving the request.
 If and whenever the passage of time later proves the current guessed `len` to be too small then it is increased by adding `G`.
 That is the server's configured default request service time limit.

 The order of request dispatches in the real world is taken to be the